merlix1/CassandraNodesAnalysis/README.md

 # CassandraNodesAnalysis

-Note: this version was designed to parse only a Cassandra keyspace called "data".
-Code changes needed to select keyspace desired.

 In a context of a performance issue related to Cassandra, it is good to check if nodes are unbalanced.